outsidedav/swift/authenticate/app_id.md

 Great job!
 You added a level of security to your app.
 Keep the momentum by trying one of the following options:

 * Learn more about and take advantage of all of the features that {{site.data.keyword.appid_short_notm}} has to offer, [check out the docs](/docs/services/appid/index.html)!
-* Starter Kits are one of the fastest ways to leverage the capabilities of IBM Cloud.
-View the available starter kits in the [Mobile developer dashboard](https://console.bluemix.net/developer/mobile/dashboard).
+* Starter Kits are one of the fastest ways to use the features of {{site.data.keyword.cloud_notm}}.
+View the available starter kits in the [Mobile Developer dashboard](https://console.bluemix.net/developer/mobile/dashboard).
 Download the code.
 Run the App!